mkellsy/homebridge-lutron/README.md

 > Systems that have more than one processor, such as RA3, you will only need to pair the first bridge.
 Devices programed for other bridges are vended from all processors.

-After you have a processor paired, you can start Homebridge.
+After you have a processor or bridge paired, you can start Homebridge.

 ## Configuration
 This plugin doesn't require any configuration other than the platform to work.
 The default is to expose remotes, keypads and sensors.